lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

      * what other optional fields are present and what the field sizes are.

   The Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.

+  All SCHC F/R messages pertaining to the same SCHC Packet MUST bear the same Rule ID.

 * Datagram Tag (DTag).
   Its size (called T, in bits) is defined by each Profile for each Rule ID.